-Three armed robbery suspects arrested on northwest side after hours-long search
+Four armed robbery suspects arrested in N.W.
+Oklahoma City after hours-long search

-OKLAHOMA CITY – Three armed robbery suspects were taken into custody after two barricaded themselves inside a home on the city’s northwest side Tuesday evening.
+OKLAHOMA CITY – Four armed robbery suspects were taken into custody after two barricaded themselves inside a home on the city’s northwest side Tuesday evening.

-Oklahoma City Police say three suspects were involved with the robbery of a jewelry store in the 6500 block of N. May Avenue earlier in the day.
+Oklahoma City Police say four suspects were involved with the robbery of a jewelry store in the 6500 block of N. May Avenue earlier in the day.
 Police say two black males entered the store, produced a weapon and made off with cash and product.

 Police said late Tuesday evening that a vehicle was found abandoned near NW 64th and Independence.
 Residents began calling police after spotting the suspects in the Roberts-Crest neighborhood near NW 63rd and Independence.

 Officers quickly set up a perimeter and one suspect was quickly caught by a K9 officer.
-However, police spent nearly four hours going door to door, searching for the other two suspects and setting up tactical teams, surrounding a home on Eastman Drive.
+However, police spent nearly four hours going door to door, searching for two other suspects and setting up tactical teams, surrounding a home on Eastman Drive.

 A number of residents were told to leave their homes, as a precaution.